 Questionnaires: On-going so please consider participating

-QUESTIONNAIRE ONE – Participation for persons who have survived torture
+QUESTIONNAIRE 2 – Participation for persons who have survived torture

-QUESTIONNAIRE TWO – Participate by sharing your opinions about abuse vs. NST
+QUESTIONNAIRE 1 – Participate by sharing your opinions about abuse vs. NST

 Our Research & Surveys

 Discrimination and Stigmatization Questionnaire - The results of this Discrimination and Stigmatization Questionnaire have been included in a paper submitted for publication consideration.
 We thank all of you who took the time to share your responses with us, we are most appreciative.

 Reproductive Harms Survey questions asked - the results are incorporated in the following two papers: